sionpixley/PolyNode/README.md

 ### Linux support information

 PolyNode only supports Bash or Zsh by default.
 During the install process, PolyNode edits either .bashrc or .zshrc to add two locations to the PATH: PolyNode's home directory `~/.PolyNode` and the symlink for Node.js `~/.PolyNode/nodejs`.
-This will probably change later to have support for more shells.
+You can get PolyNode to work for other shells by adding these directories to your PATH environment variable.

 ## How to install PolyNode